Social Security Planning

 “Social Security offers retirement, spousal, widow, widower, child, mother and father, and divorcee benefits.
 It has highly complex benefit formulas, which include wage indexation of past covered earnings, benefit-specific reduction formulas for collecting benefits early, an earnings test, deeming provisions that limit when married and divorced people can take particular benefits, delayed retirement credits, credits for getting hit by the earnings test, indexation of benefits to inflation, a family benefit maximum, the option to start your benefits early, suspend them, and restart them later, Windfall Elimination and Government Pension Offset provisions that limit retirement and spousal benefits available to workers with non-covered employment histories, and the list goes on.”

 The Stout Bowman financial advisors are subscribers to Dr. Kotlikoff's online analysis program Maximize My Social Security.
 Using this tool, we can determine the best strategy for you to use when claiming your Social Security benefits.
-You might also want to check out our blog entry on the effects of the recent changes in Social Security claiming rules.
+You might also want to check out our blog entries on other Social Security issues.

 One reason that we use Dr. Kotlikoff's Social Security maximization program is that when calculating the dollar value of various claiming strategies, it takes into account the impact on your retirement assets of delayed claiming by including your expectations of future inflation and return on assets.
 We can also incorporate the claiming strategy recommended by the tool into your financial plan to further refine the accuracy of the plan's projections and also the data on which you base your benefit claiming decision.
 Beware of other online tools that claim to calculate the strategy that produces the most dollars in income but ignores the effect of higher withdrawals from your retirement assets while you're waiting to claim your benefits.